Particle motions and gravitational waveforms in rotating black hole spacetimes of loop quantum gravity

 \section{The Gravitational wave from periodic orbits}

 In this section, we will provide a preliminary exploration of the gravitational waveforms emitted by the periodic orbits of a test particle orbiting a supermassive LQG black hole, by assuming that the test particle has a mass extremely smaller than the central black hole and moves on the equatorial plan.
 Moreover, focusing on the periodic orbits, we neglect the energy loss due to gravitational radiation from the secondary body and employ the leading order post-Newtonian approximation to compute the gravitational waveform, thereby isolating and examining the influence of the parameter $\xi$.
-Although this toy model is highly simplified, it yields valuable qualitative insights into the properties of rotating LQG black holes.
+Although this simplified model does not capture the full relativistic dynamics of EMRI systems, it yields useful qualitative insights into how the parameter $\xi$ imprints on the waveform morphology.
 A more realistic treatment which considers the radiative energy loss and employs techniques such as numerical kludge method is beyond the scope of the present study and will be addressed in future work.

 Based on the given toy model and following Refs. \cite{Maselli:2021men,Liang:2022gdk,Babak:2006uv,Poisson:2014kt,Chua:2017ujo}, the gravitational wave radiated from the periodic orbits can be computed using the quadratic order formula: